 - Ideal For: General-purpose classification of calcium carbonate, talc, and other non-metallic minerals where high throughput and operational simplicity are key.

-3. TDC Turbo Twin Double Classifier: Two Products from One Feed
+3. TDC Turbo Twin Double Classifier

 Why settle for one product when you can make three?
 The TDC is essentially two classifiers in one, designed for maximum product flexibility